 - Slice tofu width-wise into 6 slices.
 Use a kitchen towel to gently press each slice to remove excess liquid; cut into 1-inch cubes.

 - Heat 2 Tbsp. of the oil in a large nonstick skillet over medium-high.
 Chop two-thirds of the scallions into 1-inch pieces (reserve remaining).
-Add to skillet, along with broccoli florets and ½ tsp salt.
+Add to skillet, along with broccoli florets and ½ teaspoon salt.
 Toss vegetables with oil and cook, undisturbed, until broccoli is well charred on one side, about 4 minutes.
 Toss and continue cooking until broccoli is crisp-tender, about 2 more minutes.
 Transfer veggies to a bowl.

 - Add remaining 2 Tbsp. oil to pan.
 Add tofu and cook, undisturbed, until crisp and golden brown underneath, 3 to 4 minutes.
 Toss and continue cooking until crispy and golden on all sides, about 8 to 9 minutes total.
 Pour in half of almond butter sauce and toss continuously until sauce coats tofu and crispy browned bits form.
 Remove from heat.